 Special rules apply to people from abroad – these rules are complex and you should seek advice about whether you are able to claim Universal Credit or not.

-If you have not already applied to the EU Settlement Scheme, then go online and find out more about this scheme.
-If successful the EU Settlement Scheme allows you to get the status you need to continue to live, work and claim benefits in the UK after 30th June 2021.
-If you can show you’ve lived in the UK for five years or more you should get Settled Status which will mean you can claim Universal Credit.
+If you are an EEA National and you were living in the UK before 31st December 2021 (or have come to the UK to join an EEA National who was living in the UK before 31st December 2021) – you should have applied to the EU Settlement Scheme.
+If you have not already applied, then go online and find out more about this scheme.
+If successful, the EU Settlement Scheme allows you to get the status you need to continue to live, work and claim benefits in the UK after 30th June 2021.
+If you can show you’ve lived in the UK for five years or more, you should get Settled Status which will mean you can claim Universal Credit.
 If you haven’t lived in the UK for five years, or haven’t provided enough evidence of this, you will be given Pre-Settled Status which means you also need to show you have a ‘Right to Reside’ in order to claim Universal Credit: seek advice.